MarsKubeX/vue-boilerplate/README.md

 # Routes

-There are 3 routes: "/login" (it is a fake login, just to add a form example), "/" (home, where there are some variables managed by the Pinhia store manager) and "/about" (with a button to increment a counter in the home page.
+There are 3 routes: "/login" (it is a fake login, just to add a form example), "/" (home, where there are some variables managed by the Pinia store manager) and "/about" (with a button to increment a counter in the home page.
 This is a Pinhia store example)

 # Road map